 11 secrets you didn’t know about gay power couples

-Neil & David, Ellen & Portia, George & Brad, we want to be with them or like them.
+Neil & David, George & Brad, Jonathan & Simon – we want to be with them or like them.
 But how did they become the gay power couples they are?
 Here are 11 steps.
 We’re you’re becoming more awesome, click here to get the 5 Building Blocks of a Happy Gay Life here.

 Most people acquire an unhealthy dose of limiting beliefs as we grow up.
 Queer people do so disproportionately more.
 However, these queer heroes know they do themselves a disservice if they’re their own worst enemy.

 So, they overcome their limiting beliefs and receive all the success they can imagine.
 Like Dorothy and her quest to go home, they know they have the power within them.

 Power people take risks.
 They aren’t afraid to fail.
 They don’t like to fail, but they’re not afraid to fail because they know that when they’re not winning, they’re learning.
 They know that comfort stifles progress; no progress or slow progress means no success.

 Many start their own businesses or work to become titans of industry.
 They know that the more power they have the more power they give our queer community.
 They step out of the closet and then step up to leadership.

 To be good business partners, whether they work together or not, they know what each other wants.
 Do you know what your partner wants?